-Each year more than 180 million tons of dust blow out from North Africa, lofted out of the Sahara Desert by strong seasonal winds.
+Each year tens of millions of tons of dust blow out from North Africa, lofted out of the Sahara Desert by strong seasonal winds.
 Perhaps most familiar are the huge, showy plumes that advance across the tropical Atlantic Ocean toward the Americas.
 But the dust goes elsewhere, too—settling back down in other parts of Africa or drifting north toward Europe.

 A dramatic display of airborne dust particles (above) was observed on February 18, 2021, by the Visible Infrared Imaging Radiometer Suite (VIIRS) on the NOAA-20 spacecraft.
 The dust appears widespread, but particularly stirred up over the Bodélé Depression in northeastern Chad.